LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 * I recreated a small background container using the existing gradient
 * I recreated the visually hiding of the appended text within the button (more on that later)
 * I added the outline back, with a 2px solid white border
-* I added a 2px thick underline, with a px offset
+* I added a 2px thick underline, with a 2px offset

 Just to visualise what I have done, I will show 2 screenshots, the first is the link in the unfocused state, the second is the link whilst focused: